mobify/pinny/README.md

 1. `grunt serve`

-##### Available Grunt Tasks:
+##### Grunt Tasks:
-* `grunt build` to compile changes once
+* `grunt` or `grunt build` - compile changes once
+* `grunt watch` - watch for changes and compile them.
+To preview the site run webserver separately
-* `grunt serve` to run a server, compile changes and then watch for changes and compile them.
-Use grunt serve to preview the site at localhost:3000
+* `grunt serve` - run a server, compile changes and then watch for changes and compile them.
+Use grunt serve to preview the site at **localhost:3000**
-* `grunt && grunt watch` to compile changes then watch for changes and compile them
+* `grunt release` - release a new version of Pinny by tagging it, bumping package.json, and publishing to npm. **Note**: this only works if you have access to release Pinny.
+* `grunt test` - run Pinny's test suite in your console
+* `grunt test_browser` - run a server that allows you to run pinny's test suite in your browser by browsing to **localhost:8888/tests/runner**

 The `dist` directory will be populated with minified versions of the css and javascript files for distribution and use with whatever build system you might use.
 The `src` directory has our raw unminified Sass and Javascript files if you prefer to work with those.